 Of course, you can warm this sauce up in the microwave or on the stovetop, if you want a warm sauce, but it’s not necessary.
 Just make sure you warm over low heat (see below about curdling).

 How to Use Your Coconut Curry Sauce

-My husband, Dave, and I have what you might call “divergent tastes” when it comes to food.
-He likes mild dishes that aren’t too saucy, and I prefer bold, spicy flavors and plenty of sauce.
+My family has what you might call “divergent tastes” when it comes to food.
+My kid likes mild dishes, my husband doesn’t like things too saucy, and I prefer bold, spicy flavors and plenty of sauce.

-Steamed rice or quinoa, your favorite veggies, and tofu or tempeh are a nice basic vehicle for this coconut curry sauce, but you can also use it on stir fries, veggies roasts, or even put some of this sauce into pureed dips to add a little bit of punch.
+Steamed rice or quinoa, your favorite veggies, and tofu or tempeh are a nice basic vehicle for this sauce.
+You can also use it on stir fries, veggies roasts, or even put some of this sauce into pureed dips to add a little bit of punch.